Why have a humanist wedding? Because you deserve it.

 Verity and Andy’s wedding cake – their wedding cake, their way!

 As humanist ceremonies are not yet legally recognised in England, in order for your wedding or civil partnership to be legally recognised you would need to have a civil ceremony.
 In my own case, we made a virtue out of necessity.
 We had a small register office ceremony in the Midlands near to elderly family members who would not have wanted to travel.
 Then we had a humanist ceremony combined with a party in the function room of a restaurant on the beach in Brighton.
-Humanist weddings are legally recognised in Scotland, Jersey, the Republic of Ireland and many other countries around the world.
-We are hopeful that they will be in England and Wales soon too, after a recent High Court hearing.
+Humanist weddings are legally recognised in Scotland, Northern Ireland, Guernsey, Jersey, the Republic of Ireland and many other countries around the world.
+We are hopeful that they will be in England and Wales soon too.

 Chris and Vicky

 We wanted to say a massive thank you for everything you did to make our wedding ceremony so perfect.
 Very early on in the planning stages someone said, take the time to make your service personal as that’s what people remember of the day and it was so very true.
 We were overwhelmed with the number of people who said it was one of the nicest services they has been to in their lives.
 For us, it had the right amount of solemnity, laughs and the personal element.
 Your delivery was spot on, and we really appreciate the time you gave us.

 Jennifer RogersI wanted to write to say how special the ceremony was on Saturday.
 Many many people have contacted me to say they have never been at such a special event, I think my entire family (and there are lots of them) were in tears and will never forget this experience.
 Thank you from my heart for all your work and attention to detail in making their ceremony so personal and wonderful – beautiful, thoughtful and funny in turns.